What is bed wetting?

-Many people wet the bed, with one in every 1001 people affected throughout their adult life, just with very few speaking about it.
-So if you’re suffering from nocturnal enuresis, just remember that you’re not alone.
+Many people wet the bed, with 1 in every 1001 people affected throughout their adult life.
+However, very few adults speak about it.
+So, if you’re suffering from Nocturnal Enuresis, just remember that you’re not alone.
 Some people wet the bed regularly from a young age, while others may stop during childhood and begin again in adulthood.

 What causes bed wetting?

-- Urine infection – If you have a urine infection this will irritate your bladder, making you need the toilet more frequently.
+If you have a urine infection, this will irritate your bladder, making you need the toilet more frequently.

-- Diabetes – This is a condition which means your blood sugar is too high.
+This is a condition which means your blood sugar is too high.
 Your kidneys produce lots of sugary urine to lower the sugar.
-You will pass more urine and if you have weak bladder control, you could suffer from bed wetting.
+You will pass more urine and if you have weak bladder control, so you could suffer from bed wetting.

-- Alcohol, coffee or diuretic medicines – Diuretics are medicines that encourage the kidney to make more urine and are used to treat high blood pressure.
-It’s recommended that you avoid taking a diuretic at bedtime as you’ll need to pass urine during the night and this can cause bed wetting if you have weak bladder control.
+Diuretics are medicines that encourage the kidney to make more urine, and are used to treat high blood pressure.
+It’s recommended that you avoid taking a diuretic at bedtime as you’ll need to pass urine during the night.
+This can cause bed wetting if you have weak bladder control.
 Alcohol and coffee have a similar effect, so it’s advised that you avoid them within 3 hours of bedtime.

 Bed wetting in children